kang295/Flight_Price_Prediction/README.md

 # Flight_Price_Prediction

 ## Purpose
 The task of predicting flight fares is a classical time-series forecasting problem that has been tackled by several popular flight booking platforms, including Google Flights, Skyscanner, and Hopper, through the use of machine learning algorithms.
-This project endeavors to develop a robust ML model that can accurately predict the cost of flight tickets.
+This project endeavors to **develop a robust ML model that can accurately predict the cost of flight tickets**.

 ## Project Diagram
 <img width="564" alt="Diagram" src="https://github.com/kang295/Flight_Price_Prediction/assets/71005886/908a7d06-4259-47e0-816d-bc962375ebed">